QuiddityAI/InsightHub/README.md

 ```

 - install docker >= v24.0 (and nvidia-docker if an Nvidia GPU is available, test the GPU setup with a simple container)
 - By default, the docker setup uses `/data/quiddity_data` as a folder to store app data.
-Make sure it exists or change the mounting point in the docker-compose.yaml file to something else.
+Make sure it exists and is writable or change the mounting point in the docker-compose.yaml file to something else.
 - If no Nvidia GPU is available, remove the `deploy:` part about the GPU from the docker-compose file.
 The code _should_ work without a GPU, too.
 - Make sure the env variables and credential files described in `required_environment_variables.txt` exist
-- Copy an existing `db.sqlite3` file to the `organization_backend` folder if available, to not start from zero.
+- Organization-backend database: start the postgres container using `docker compose up -d postgres`, then run `./manage.py migrate` in the `organization_backend` folder
-  - Otherwise, run `python manage.py migrate` in the `organization_backend` folder to create a database.
+  - If starting without a database backup, run `python manage.py createsuperuser` to create the first user
-  - And `python manage.py createsuperuser` to create the first user
+  - To use a backup, run `./manage.py loaddata db_export.json` in the `organization_backend` folder
 - Run `python manage.py collectstatic` in the `organization_backend` folder
 - (optionally) Set up VSCode by installing recommended extensions in `vsc-extensions.txt` (can be installed using `VSC Export & Import` extensions, but should be done carefully)
 - run `docker compose up -d`